Teleportation of Post-Selected Quantum States: Port-Based Teleportation

 \section{Port-Based Teleportation}

 Here we show how to port-based teleport a post-selected state, and then a pre and post-selected state.
+We then use this as a quantum memory for such states.
 We start by reviewing port-based teleportation of a pre-selected state, as shown in Fig \ref{Fig:PortPreSelect}.

 Alice and Bob pre-share $n$ entangled states $\ket{\Phi^+}_{a_iB_i}$, with $i=1..n$.
 Alice performs a POVM on the joint system $Aa_1..a_n$.
 The outcome $i$ tells her that $\ket{\Psi}_A$ has been teleported into $\ket{\Psi}_{B_i}$.
-The state is unmodified, except for some noise which can be made arbitrarily small with sufficiently large $n$.
-Alternatively the teleportation either succeeds perfectly or with an arbitrarily small probability of failure.
+There are two main variations of the port-based teleportation.
+In the deterministic version, the teleported state is unmodified, except for some noise which can be made arbitrarily small with sufficiently large $n$.
+In the probabilistic version, the teleportation either succeeds perfectly or with an arbitrarily small probability Alice's POVM gives a failure outcome, $0$.
 Unlike usual teleportation there are several POVMs and initial entangled states which could be used, and the most efficient procedures do not use the maximally entangled state.
 However schematically the procedure is always the same.
 In all cases Bob can perform his further experiments, $n$ times in parallel, without waiting for Alice to perform the quantum part of the teleportation.
 After the quantum part is finished Alice can send $i$ as a classical message to Bob to tell him which of his results to keep.
 This will take some time as it's limited by the speed of light.

-In the post-selected teleportation described in section \ref{prePostSelectRegularTeleportSection} Bob performs his experiments at the start, but Alice cannot apply the post selection without waiting for Bob's classical message.
+In the post-selected teleportation described in section \ref{prePostSelectRegularTeleportSection}, Bob performs his experiments at the start, but Alice cannot apply the post selection without waiting for Bob's classical message.
 Post-selected port-based teleportation (Fig \ref{Fig:PortPostSelect}) instead allows Alice to post-select without waiting for Bob.